How to let go and

 Letting go is the key to having life work

 When you fight the truth of the way your situation is, you create a state of fear, upset, and tunnel vision.
 You destroy your ability to find solutions and tend to make your situation worse.
 To handle a situation, you need effective action, not resisting.
 Resisting keeps you from seeing the action you need to take.
-Letting go is the internal process that removes the resisting so you can see what you need to do.
+Letting go is the internal process that removes the resisting so you can discover what you need to do.

 To see an example of letting go, find a time in your life when you were actively resisting something.
 Then, for whatever reason, you stopped the resisting and said, “The heck with it.”
 You stopped fighting your situation and moved on with your life.